couchbaselabs/Chatbase/README.md

 You'll also be able to switch channels by tapping the navigation bar title, and entering in a new channel name.

 <img src="media/switch_channel.png" width="300px" />

+## Support <a name="support"></a>

+If you have any questions, comments, or would like to contribute to this projects please reach out to me directly at robert.hedgpeth@couchbase.com or on [Twitter](https://twitter.com/probablyrealrob).